Johan Velde van der Merwe: Early career

 Interviewed after retirement, van der Merwe related that he enjoyed his initial training.
 In 1961 he was posted to Standerton and placed in charge of administration of the new headquarters.
 From 1963 to 1966 he worked in an administrative role at Security Headquarters.

 From 1966 to 1970, he commanded a border post at the South Africa-Lesotho border.
 When interviewed, he said that the Lesotho government under Leabua Jonathan enjoyed far less support than his superiors thought.

 In 1970, he was transferred to the Security Branch in Bloemfontein.
 He eventually took command of all police operations in the Orange Free State.
 He claimed to have helped to prevent unrest during the Soweto uprising in the Free State due to his close relationships with parents of schoolchildren.

-From 1979 he was posted to South West Africa, now Namibia, which was then under the disputed control of the South African authorities.
+From 1979 he was posted to South West Africa, now Namibia, which South Africa then illegally controlled.
 He recalled in an interview that he had “almost unlimited legal powers” in Namibia due to the co-operation of the region's Administrator General; recalling his time in Namibia, he said that he “would not [have] miss[ed it]…for all the money in the world”.

 Time in the Security Branch and as Commissioner

 In 1983 he was transferred to Pretoria, where he rose initially from second in command of the Security Branch to Head of Security, before becoming Deputy Commissioner and then in 1990 Commissioner of the South African Police.

 In 1985 he sent a report to the Minister of Police, Louis le Grange, requesting further powers, but was rebuked by the Minister.
 In van der Merwe's view, the apartheid government's response to the United Democratic Front (UDF) was hobbled by several factors: arrestees had the right to have the evidence against them furnished before the court, which would frequently identify informers, and it was very difficult to detain children who participated in the unrest.
 He says that at that time “the main drive for us as a Security Branch [was] to protect our people” and to maintain law and order.

+The Truth and Reconciliation Commission (TRC) made a number of findings about his activities during this period.